Settlements & Verdicts

 Learn About Our Track Record of Success

 One of the best ways to gauge the quality of a law firm is by examining the attorney’s case results.
-Philadelphia Workers’ Compensation lawyer and Social Security disability attorney Richard A. Jaffe is proud of his work on behalf of clients throughout the region, from Montgomery and Bucks to Delaware and Chester counties.
+Attorney Richard A. Jaffe is proud of his work on behalf of clients throughout the region, from Montgomery and Bucks to Delaware and Chester counties.
 Talk to us today for a free case review at the Law Offices of Richard A. Jaffe, LLC.
 Discover the difference a highly skilled lawyer can make.

 - October 2014: Settles Workers’ Compensation Claim for $175,000